Register to attend the Australian utility pole workshop 5-6 February 2019

-The Forest Industries Research Centre (FIRC) and the Tropical Forests and People (TFAP) Research Centre are proud to present the Forests for the Future research seminar series aimed at sharing current research activity within the centres with the broader USC and Sunshine Coast community.
+The Forest Industries Research Centre (FIRC), Tropical Forests and People Research Centre (TFPRC) and National Centre for Timber Durability and Design Life (Timber Durability) are proud to present the Forests for the Future research seminar series aimed at sharing current research activity within the centres with the broader USC and Sunshine Coast community.

-Researchers from FIRC and TFAP will present their current research.
+Researchers from FIRC, TFPRC and Timber Durability will present their current research.
 Emphasis will be placed on innovative approaches to field research in actively managed forests with industry and communities.
 Presentations will include the impacts that research is having on practice and policy.